 Once your Visual Studio solution is ready and source code is configured in Code repository, you can start the setup process for Continuous Delivery (CD).
 From the Solution Explorer, right click on the Solution and select Configure Continuous Delivery to Azure.

-This will bring the configuration dialog window.
+After that, it will bring the configuration dialog window.
 Most of the information will be pre-populated, but you are free to change them such your subscription, App service name and its plan.
-We have set the code branch as master from where we are going to perform all the final deployment.
+Also, we have set the code branch as master from where we are going to perform all the final deployment.

 That’s it.
 Click on Ok.

-Visual Studio will take care of the rest.
+From this point, Visual Studio will take care of the rest.
 It will first create all necessary Azure Resources, App Service Plan, App Services in your Azure Subscription.
 Then, it will set up the Build and Release definition within the Visual Studio Team Services.
-You can monitor the steps and progress of the setup from the Output Window by selecting “Show output from Continuous Delivery Tools”
+However, you can monitor the steps and progress of the setup from the Output Window by selecting “Show output from Continuous Delivery Tools”